LoriWard/VBA-challenge/README.md

-Includes a screen shot for each year of the  results on the Multi Year Stock Data and VBA Scripts as separate files.
+Includes a screenshot for each year of the  results on the Multi Year Stock Data and VBA Scripts as separate files.